 You don’t have to purchase an inventory.
-This cuts down the cost of renting out or buying a warehouse to keep stock of products.
-You just need to invest in creating a Shopify store to sell your products.
+This cuts down the cost of renting out or buying a warehouse to keep a stock of products.
+You need to invest in creating a Shopify store to sell your products.

 2. Lower business risk